Skip to content

 Performance Statistics Collection

-Comprehensive performance tracking enables data-driven optimization decisions:
+Comprehensive performance tracking enables data-driven optimization decisions for data processing operations:

-def get_performance_stats(self) -> Dict[str, Any]:
+def get_data_processing_performance_stats(self) -> Dict[str, Any]:

-"""Get comprehensive performance statistics"""
+"""Get comprehensive performance statistics for data processing operations"""

 total_calls = sum(stats["total_calls"] for stats in self.execution_stats.values())